apache/spark-website/downloads.md

 Note that, Spark 2.x is pre-built with Scala 2.11 except version 2.4.2, which is pre-built with Scala 2.12.
 Spark 3.0+ is pre-built with Scala 2.12.

-### Latest preview release
-Preview releases, as the name suggests, are releases for previewing upcoming features.
-Unlike nightly packages, preview releases have been audited by the project's management committee to satisfy the legal requirements of Apache Software Foundation's release policy.
-Preview releases are not meant to be functional, i.e. they can and highly likely will contain critical bugs or documentation errors.
-The latest preview release is Spark 3.0.0-preview2, published on Dec 23, 2019.

 ### Link with Spark
 Spark artifacts are [hosted in Maven Central](https://search.maven.org/search?q=g:org.apache.spark).
 You can add a Maven dependency with the following coordinates: